-Big Cliff Reservoir (shared with Marion County)
+Big Cliff Reservoir

 It has a modest fishery for rainbow trout, with some bank and primitive boat access.

 Bond Butte Pond

 From the Harrisburg exit three miles south, take Diamond Hill Drive a mile west, travel north on Rowland Road about three miles, and then turn east on Bond Butte Road.
 Right after going over I-5, turn left (north) to get to a parking area at the pond.

 Clear Lake and Carmen, Smith & Trail Bridge Reservoirs

 These are three small lakes along I-5 just south of Albany, with the two on the east side having excellent public access, and one of those stocked with trout during the spring months.

 Green Peter Reservoir

 Green Peter also is generously stocked with rainbow trout every year to contribute to the good catches of kokanee, and there is growing interest in a burgeoning smallmouth bass fishery focused more on rocky structure closer to shore.
-More: Green Peter Reservoir Fishing.

 McKenzie River (upper)

 The upper drainage of the famed McKenzie River, along Highway 126 south of Highway 20, isn’t as popular among anglers as farther downstream into Lane County, but it’s worth checking out.

 The creek is stocked at access points including several bridges and Old Miner’s Meadow for about a 10-mile stretch along Quartzville Road above the reservoir.
-More: Quartzville Creek Fishing.

 Roaring River Park Pond

 This small pond at the Roaring River Hatchery is periodically stocked with modest numbers of trout during the spring, including a few larger fish.

-The mainstem Santiam isn’t as popular for fishing as its two main forks, but the salmon and steelhead all pass through here and a fair number of summer steelhead are caught in late spring and early summer.
+The mainstem Santiam (shared with Marion County) isn’t as popular for fishing as its two main forks, but the salmon and steelhead all pass through here and a fair number of summer steelhead are caught in late spring and early summer.

-Santiam River, North Fork (shared with Marion County)
+Santiam River, North Fork

 Santiam River, South Fork